Starcounter/Docs/guides/typed-json/primitive-arrays-and-single-value-types/README.md

 # Primitive arrays and single value types

+<section class="hero">This page contains material that should be considered advanced or non-essential and will not be used in the absolute majority of Starcounter applications.</section>

 It is allowed to specify JSON-by-example that contains of a single primitive value, object or array.
 In C# all of these are handled in the same way.
 A TypedJson instance is created and values/properties are read and written in the same way both for single values and complex objects and arrays.